freemocap/freemocap/README.md

 - `sessionID`
   - Type - (str)
   - [Default] - None.
-  - Indentifying string to use for this session.
+  - Identifying string to use for this session.
   - If creating a new session, default behavior is to autogerate SessionID is based on date and time that the session was recorded
   - If re-processing a previously recorded session, this value specifies which session to reprocess (must be the name of a folder within the `FreeMoCap_Data` folder)
   -
 - `stage`
   - [Type] - Int
   - [Default] - 1
   - Which processing stage to start from.
-Processing stages are deined in more  detail in [#processing-stages](#processing-stages)
+Processing stages are defined in more detail in [#processing-stages](#processing-stages)

   ```
   stage 1 - Record Raw Videos